Member Reference Guide

 Pace of Play

 All members are encouraged to read and follow the suggestions in Pace of Play Section below.

 Tee Time Reservation Process

-Once the schedule is posted, ALL changes or modifications MUST be made through the Facilitators (see below) or via the Change Request Form on the web site's Preliminary Tee Time Schedule page.
-A facilitator change request must be confirmed by actual conversation or confirming e-mail from the facilitator.
+Tee Time Request Changes -Once a schedule has been posted, ALL changes or modifications MUST be made via the Change Request Form found on the web site's Preliminary Tee Time Schedule page.
+Changes can be made up until 12:00 noon of the Monday before the play date.

 If you cannot play but have a confirmed replacement (must be a Club Member), you should not cancel.
 The replacement just has to show up on Thursday at the scheduled time.

 The 27 weekly tournaments listed in the Tournament Schedule consist of 10 different events involving 1 to 4 players.
-Members may play the round any day within the period (Tuesday through Friday) defined in the schedule for that event, as long as the following requirements are met:
+Members may play the round any day within the period (Tuesday through Friday) defined in the schedule for that event, providing the following requirements are met:

 1) the round is played in the accompaniment of another member

-2) the minimum number of team members is met (see the individual tournament description )
+2) the minimum number of team members defined in the tournament description play the round together.